Cas9ine/React-Task-Tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It includes the react ui as well as JSON-server for our mock backend
+It includes the react ui as well as JSON-server for a mock backend

 ## Usage